 Extending your work status with your current employer using CPT.

-Example Scenario: Your OPT (Optional Practical Training) under your F1 student visa is expiring, and you wish to continue working for your current employer by enrolling in a Day 1 CPT program.
+Example Scenario: Your OPT (Optional Practical Training) under your F1 student visa expires, and you wish to continue working for your current employer by enrolling in a Day 1 CPT program.

 Transitioning to a new job with a different employer using CPT.

-Example Scenario: You want to switch jobs and work for a new employer using CPT after previously using CPT for your former employer.
+An example scenario is when you want to switch jobs and use CPT for a new employer after previously using CPT for your former employer.

-We recommend initiating a discussion with your employer and HR 6 months before your OPT is about to expire, and you have no alternative visa options, such as H1B or L1.
+We recommend initiating a discussion with your employer and HR 6 months before your OPT expires and you have no alternative visa options, such as H1B or L1.

 You can bring up the following points in your communication with your manager during your weekly one-on-one meetings or in emails with HR:

-Mention that you are facing an issue with your work visa status nearing expiration and that you need the company's assistance with obtaining a new visa.
+Mention that you are facing an issue with your work visa, which is nearing expiration, and need the company's assistance obtaining a new visa.

-Explain that through your research, you have identified the option of enrolling in a Day 1 CPT program as a means to continue working.
+Explain that through your research, you have identified the option of enrolling in a Day 1 CPT program to continue working.

-Provide a brief overview of what Day 1 CPT is and why it allows for full-time employment.
-Refer to USCIS and our website.
+This section briefly overviews Day 1 CPT and why it allows for full-time employment.
+For more information, refer to USCIS and our website.

 Emphasize that working with CPT is entirely legal and compliant.
-Introduce the Day 1 CPT program allows you to continue learning and strengthen relevant skills.
-At the same time, it is a professional program, which will permit you to obtain CPT Work Authorization during your study period and to keep working.
-Emphasis you can start working from day one of the program, and the classes are typically scheduled during evenings and weekends, ensuring that they won't interfere with your work hours.
+Introducing the Day 1 CPT program allows you to continue learning and strengthen relevant skills.
+At the same time, it is a professional program that will permit you to obtain CPT Work Authorization during your study period and to keep working.
+You can start working from day one of the program, and the classes are typically scheduled during evenings and weekends, ensuring that they won't interfere with your work hours.

 Highlight the benefits to the company in supporting your use of Day 1 CPT for continued employment.